-The contracted services include the costs of repairs and maintenance, consulting and contracted services, audit and legal fees, education, leases, telecommunications, insurance, and other services.
-Most of these costs stay consistent from year to year, but there are projected decreases in legal fees and consulting costs on development projects and mapping.
+The contracted services include the costs of repairs and maintenance, consulting and contracted services, audit and legal fees, telecommunications, insurance, and other services.
+Most of these costs stay consistent from year to year, but there are projected decreases in repair and maintenance costs after 2024 as there are some larger project in 2024 (i.e., repairs to the Tri-Services building, trailer generator repairs, and other specific equipment repairs).